Koh Samui was our second destination in Thailand and the third (and final) leg of our trip, which began in Singapore.

 While researching for things we can do in Koh Samui, we found a tour company — Koh Samui Tours — that was in the vicinity of our hotel, so we decided to drive over and see our options.
 We were interested in going to Mu Koh Ang Thong National Marine Park and had a productive chat with the travel person present.
 We ended up booking a big boat tour to the park and an ATV (all-terrain vehicle) tour for two separate days.

-Our plans for the day included a visit to the Secret Buddha Garden and the Hin Ta and Hin Yai rocks near Lamai Beach.
+Our plans for the day included several places to visit in Koh Samui, such as the Secret Buddha Garden and the Hin Ta and Hin Yai rocks near Lamai Beach.

 Secret Buddha Garden